 The birds that overstay for the winter slowly consume the softening fruit they find.
 Some will pull the fruit apart and take only the seeds leaving the pulp for others.

-I read that chickadees can lower their body temperature from 108 degrees Fahrenheit to a low of 50 degrees Fahrenheit at night.
-It takes a lot less energy to keep a chickadee’s body at 50 degrees than at 108 degrees.
-This chickadee is loving the nutritious sumac fruit.
+Also, chickadees can lower their body temperature from 108 degrees Fahrenheit to a low of 50 degrees Fahrenheit at night.
+It takes a lot less energy to keep a chickadee’s body at 50 degrees than at 108 degrees. (source)

-You can provide a sheltering haven by creating a brush pile in a back corner, planting native conifers like pines (Pinus spp), cedars (Juniperus spp), and plenty of shrubs to make a thicket or hedgerow.
+You can provide a sheltering haven by creating a brush pile in an out-of-the-way back corner, planting native conifers like pines (Pinus spp) and plenty of shrubs to make a thicket or hedgerow.

 - viburnums (look for varieties known for their berries)